 This issue is basically one long fight sequence between Johnny, Ben, and Namor, with the only real plot development beforehand being Ben and Johnny getting pissed off at a reporter and a photographer from Life Magazine because they want to see Reed and Sue instead of them.
-Yes, they literally threaten them and chase them away.
+Yes, they literally threaten them and chase

 And, granted, they think that Namor has an army following him, ready to attack and invade New York, so they leap into action and confront him on his home turf (the ocean).
 This is arguably a noble, heroic act.

 However, this story is really all about what dicks Johnny and Ben are and how they screw up everything.